thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 ![](./media//media/u14.jpeg)

-4) Put the motors at their respective place by passing them through the wood sticks, then screw them with the 4mm screws into each TPU\_2 through the PLA\_8 parts.
+4) Put the motors at their respective place by passing them through the wood sticks, then screw them with the screws from the motor package into each TPU\_2 through the PLA\_8 parts.

     **_ATTENTION:_ Don't apply too much torque on the screws or they may go too deep, hit the coils and damage the motor!
 Also, double check if the screws will not touch the coils because it's easy to mix screws of different sizes.**